linkFISH-Consulting/dbt-lf_utils/README.md

 ## Developing

+TODO @PS: should add a note that we override dbts schema and alias naming macros

 ### Custom Macros
 - Our custom macros live direclty in the `macros` folder.
 - Each macro has one or more unit tests in `unit_tests/models`.